 My current multimodal book project explores the politics and social aesthetics of neighborhood tango music scenes in Buenos Aires through the lens of experiential film, photography, and written ethnography.

 For the 2018-2019 year I am working in the UCSF Department of Medicine, Division of Geriatrics as the lead Clinical Researcher on an exciting cross-sectional study of music in dementia caregiving relationships.
-I also hold Visiting Research Associate status at the Indiana University Bloomington Department of Folklore and Ethnomusicology, where I taught from 2016-2018.
+Although living in San Francisco, I am still connected as a Visiting Research Associate to the Indiana University Bloomington Department of Folklore and Ethnomusicology , where I taught from 2016-2018.
 Prior to IU, I worked as a Faculty Fellow at Colby in the Departments of Music and Latin American Studies.

 As a violinist, I play Argentine tango and folklore, bluegrass & old-time fiddle, and Sicilian popular music.

 Part of this website is devoted to my research on the politics of neighborhood tango music scenes in Buenos Aires, Argentina.
 For over a decade, I have studied tango music as a form of participatory urban socialization and as a form of urban activism.
 As a multimodal ethnographer, I use film, photography and writing to produce local visual and sensory understandings of tango as a live-music culture, not "for-export."
 I have been involved with tango music in Buenos Aires since 2005 as a violinist, filmmaker, photographer, community organizer and researcher.